 3. TOEFL (Test of English as a Foreign Language)

 Many international MBA applicants will need to take the TOEFL or another standardized test that evaluates their English language abilities.
-Some MBA programs (most notably, HBS) have a minimum required TOEFL score.
+Some MBA programs have a minimum required TOEFL score.
 Check the requirements for each program to which you are applying.
 Indian applicants whose undergraduate education was conducted in English might be surprised to discover that Berkeley Haas and UCLA Anderson require them to take the TOEFL.

 If you are not required to take the TOEFL, don’t.
 I’ve seen otherwise outstanding international applicants ruin their chances of being accepted by highlighting their inability to understand spoken English with a low Listening Comprehension (LC) score.